Back to Research

 Health Outcomes

-Bangladesh presents one of the most instructive health paradoxes in global development: life expectancy has reached 74.7 years, rivaling many middle-income countries, while total health spending stands at just 2.2% of GDP ($46 per capita).
-This achievement, sometimes called the "Bangladesh paradox," reflects decades of effective community-based health interventions, high immunization coverage (98% DPT3, 97% measles), and a demographic transition driven by successful family planning programmes.
+Bangladesh presents one of the most instructive health paradoxes in global development: life expectancy has reached 74.9 years (WB WDI 2024), rivaling many middle-income countries, while total health spending stands at just 2.2% of GDP ($46 per capita, WB WDI 2023).
+This achievement, often called the "Bangladesh paradox," reflects decades of effective community-based interventions, high immunization coverage (98% DPT3, 97% measles, WHO/UNICEF 2022), and a demographic transition driven by successful family planning programmes.
+The gains are real but increasingly fragile: they were built on vertical disease programmes and community outreach that cannot address the epidemiological burden the country now faces.

-Maternal mortality has fallen to 115 per 100,000 live births, representing a roughly 70% reduction since 1990, one of the steepest declines recorded in South Asia.
-Infant mortality at 24.4 per 1,000 and under-5 mortality at 30.6 per 1,000 reflect sustained progress in neonatal care, oral rehydration therapy, and expanded immunization.
-Yet progress has stalled in recent years, with last-mile challenges in remote geographies: the chars (riverine islands), haors (wetland basins), and the Chittagong Hill Tracts, where access to skilled birth attendants and emergency obstetric care remains limited.
+Maternal mortality has fallen to 115 per 100,000 live births (WHO/UNICEF 2023), down from 523 in 2000, a 78% reduction over two decades and one of the steepest declines recorded in South Asia.
+Infant mortality stands at 24.4 per 1,000 live births and under-5 mortality at 30.5 per 1,000 (WB WDI/UN IGME 2024), reflecting sustained progress in neonatal care, oral rehydration therapy, and expanded immunization.
+Progress has stalled, however, in the last mile: the chars (riverine islands), haors (wetland basins), and the Chittagong Hill Tracts, where skilled birth attendance and emergency obstetric care remain scarce.

-The NCD transition: Non-communicable diseases now account for 67.0% of all deaths in Bangladesh, a share rising steadily as the population ages and urbanizes.
-Cardiovascular disease is the leading cause of death, diabetes prevalence is estimated at 8-10% of adults, and TB incidence at 200/100,000 remains among the world's highest.
-The health system, designed primarily for infectious disease, is poorly equipped to manage this epidemiological transition.
+The NCD transition: Non-communicable diseases now account for 67.0% of all deaths in Bangladesh (WHO NCD Country Profile 2022), a share rising as the population ages and urbanizes.
+Cardiovascular disease is the leading cause of death, adult diabetes prevalence is estimated at 8-10%, and TB incidence at 200 per 100,000 (WHO TB Report 2023) remains among the world's highest.
+The health system, designed for infectious disease, is structurally ill-equipped for this epidemiological transition.

 Nutrition and Stunting